apify-projects/apify-orchestrator/README.md

 # Apify Orchestrator

-*Last update: 2024-06-14*
+*Last update: 2024-06-28*

-An opinionated library built around the `apify` and `apify-client` packages aiming at providing a nice tool for running several Actors through the Apify's client.
+An opinionated library built around `apify` and `apify-client`, aiming at providing a nice tool for calling several external Actors in the same Run and gather their results.

-Differently from other solutions, this library does not force you to run a fixed bunch of Actors in parallel: instead, it allows you to trigger one or more new Runs from everywhere in your code, at any moment.
+Differently from other solutions, this library does not force you to run a fixed bunch of Actors in parallel: instead, it allows you to trigger one or more new Runs from everywhere in your code, at any moment, giving you maximum flexibility.

-## Disclaimer
+## Disclaimer!

 This is a proof of concept, meaning that it could be removed (or moved somewhere else) in any moment.